joestelmach/natty/README.md

 1. ~~Release version `1.0.0` with (possibly) the same code as the fork root, but under new name, consider renaming packages and artifacts to use `natty-parser` as the moniker, etc.~~
 DONE
 2. ~~Fix the tests (some are failing?).~~ DONE
-3. Set up basic technicalities of the fork - Maven release process, CI (Continuous Integration), etc.
+3. ~~Set up basic technicalities of the fork - Maven release process, CI (Continuous Integration), etc.~~ DONE
 4. Start accepting contributions (PRs), encourage the community to solve [issues reported in the original repo](https://github.com/joestelmach/natty/issues)
 5. Consider switching to Gradle (as this is a build tool which is modern and I am familiar with)
 6. Decide on the overall vision of the project - at this point it's hard to tell, but I think a conscious decision on what is gonna be supported would be